le-martin/cascaded-unimodal-bandits/README.md

 file.

-For fast, guided and interactive CUTS simulations and visualization of their reward/regret performance, you can run the Marimo notebooks with
+For fast, guided, and interactive CUTS simulations and visualization of their reward and regret performance, run the Marimo notebooks provided with
 ```bash
 marimo run Interactive.py
 ```

-You can also manually run numerical simulation of CUTS by running
+You can also manually run the numerical simulations of CUTS by running
 ```bash
 bash run.sh
 ```
-The used bandit and graph parameters are defined in `run.sh`.
-Adjust them to obtain CUTS performance results for different parameter sets.
+The used bandit and graph parameters are defined as variables in `run.sh`.
+Please adjust them to obtain CUTS performance results for different parameter sets.

 The simulation results are saved in the folder `simdata`.
-To plot the regret/reward performance of CUTS for different parameter sets, adjust the parameter sets / scenarios to compare with each other and run
+To plot and compare the CUTS regret/reward performances of different parameter sets, adjust the parameter sets / scenarios to compare them with each other and run
 ```bash
 python3 plot_multi.py
 ```